 It was pointed out several years ago that PublicData.com was displaying Social Security Numbers (SSN).
 The fact of the matter is that we had no idea that this State used SSNs as Drivers License Numbers.
 It has been the policy of PublicData.com to not display SSNs, with the exception of those in the Social Security Death Master File.

-Because we are committed to not displaying the SSNs and realize that sometimes we don't recognize numbers as SSNs, PublicData.com will pay $100.00 to any Customer who points out that a SSN is being displayed from one of our databases.
+Because we are committed to not displaying the SSNs and realize that sometimes we don't recognize numbers as SSNs, PublicData.com will pay $100.00 to any Customer who makes us aware that Social Security number(s) are being displayed from one of our databases.
 The Social Security Death Master File is the only exception to this offer.

 About | Policies and Positions | FAQs | Terms and Conditions | Contact